Litote/kmongo/kmongo-kdoc/docs/object-mapping.md

 So, in this case, the loaded date will not usually be equals to the saved date - the Instant part of the date of course is the same.
 If you need to check equality, use a method like ```OffsetDateTime#withOffsetSameInstant``` on the loaded date.

+## Register a custom mongo Codec

+Use  [ObjectMappingConfiguration.addCustomCodec](https://litote.org/kmongo/dokka/kmongo/org.litote.kmongo.util/-object-mapping-configuration/index.html) function in order to register a custom codec.
+You have also the option to use [custom Jackson modules](https://litote.org/kmongo/object-mapping/#register-a-custom-jackson-module) or custom [kotlinx.serialization modules](https://litote.org/kmongo/object-mapping/#additional-modules-and-serializers).

 ## How to choose the mapping engine

 ### The Jackson choice